Investing's newest superstar is having a rough month - Local News 8

 But Capron said his firm tries to limit how big an individual stock gets to just 2% of their funds’ assets.
 As a result, the top 10 holdings in the ROBO Global Robotics and Automation Index ETF account for less than 20% of the fund’s total assets.

 “Our investment approach is similar to ARK in that we are focusing on tech.
-But we’re different in that we avoid concentration,” Capton said.
+But we’re different in that we avoid concentration,” Capron said.

 The ROBO fund owns about 80 stocks, while ARK funds typically own only about 30 to 50 companies.